 Issues of acdaemic integrity may also fall under the CPHS Honor Code.
 Cheating is defined as an act, or attempted act, of giving or obtaining aid and/or information by illicit means in meeting any academic requirements, including examinations.
 Plagarism is defined as misprepresenting another's ideas, phrase, or discourse as one's own.
 The penalty for cheating or plagiarism will depend upon the incident.
 Initiative of action that can lead to penalty is primarily the prefogative of the fauclty member involved.
 Possible penalties include a reprimand, grade penalty, dimissal from teh coruse and/or recommendation for dismissal from the University.
 A student may appeal a charge of cheating or plagiarism to the Honor Code Committee, according to the college policy.

 The College has implemented a chemical dependency policy for pharmacy students.
-If a student is suspected or known to have a problem, it should be brought to the attention of the Associate Dean for Academic and Student Affairs.
+If a student is suspected or known to have a problem, it should be brought to the attention of the Assistant Dean of Student Affairs and Enrollment Management.

 All pharmacy students will be required to complete a Chemical Drug Screen prior to admission as well as before entering the rotation experience year.
 Because many early and advanced experiential sites require drug screens, information obtained may inhibit students from progression into the professional program or into rotations.
 The College will determine the vendor and location of the drug screen.
 Drug screens completed for employment or independently by the student will not be accepted.
 Students will be assessed a fee to cover the cost of the drug screen.
 The drug screen will include a 10-panel drug screen with point of custody through an outside vendor.
 The results of the drug screen will be shared within and outside the University on a need-to-know basis only.
 Within the University, such results will be available only to those school officials with a legitimate educational or security purpose for accessing the information.
 Initial positive screens will undergo medical review by the vendor.
 Any confirmed positive findings will be handled under the Chemical Dependency Policy of the College.